 As Program Coordinator for St. Alexius Outreach Ministries, Haley is focused on program development and evaluation, community partnership, and volunteer recruitment and training.
 She has a passion for working directly with individuals and loves to build genuine connections with the individuals served as well as partnering agencies in the community.

 Haley has 4 years of experience working directly with frail and at-risk elderly starting at Hospice of Chattanooga in 2017, where Haley volunteered in patient homes for 2 years and found great satisfaction being available to provide companionship to those families during such a critical time.
 From 2014-2019, she pursued and obtained her BSW at UTC while also completing an AmeriCorps Stipened program with Welcome Home of Chattanooga where she was a caregiver and case manager for 2 years with individuals needing hospice care as well as a place to live for end of life care.
 She worked in 2019-2020 as a volunteer coordinator at Hospice of Chattanooga's Care Center, an inpatient unit with 30-40 active volunteers, while completing a Masters level practicum providing therapy and case management to participants of Alexian Brother's PACE program.
 In May 2020, she obtained her Masters in Social Work at the University of Tennessee at Chattanooga with a concentration on aging.
-She is currently working to obtain her LMSW in Georgia and Tennesee.
+She is currently licensed in the state of Georgia & is working to obtain licensure in the state of Tennessee.

 Over the years, she has built a strong network of relationships with community agencies and representatives across all fields of service.
 Her goal is to expand SAOM by utilizing research combined with building relationships with volunteers, staff, community partners, and our elderly participants and conducting needs assessments to develop successful programs in order to better serve our elders.
 In her free time, she enjoys volunteering for other area non-profits, spending time with friends and family and collecting plants!